Web3-Builders-Alliance/CodeJournals.W22TWT.Nahem/code_journal_1.md

 This time we're using the cw-template from the CosmWasm repo with full features (the non-minimal version).

+## Mechanism

+The smart contract is basically a counter app that keeps its state on-chain.

+It can be either incremented by `1` by anyone or reset to an arbitrary number by the contract owner only.

+Anyone can query the current value of the counter.

+The tests check that all functions (instantiate, increment, reset and query_count) work as they should but also check that the contract throws an error when anyone different from the owner tries to reset the count.

 ## Organisation

 Cargo creates a new folder named PROJECT_NAME with some files and folders inside.
 Here's a short description of the most relevant files/folders that cargo creates for us.